ankitmaloo/ankitm.github.io/_posts/2025-10-24-reverse-engg-catan.md

 - The deployment of all advanced analysis techniques revealed that Catan Universe is intentionally hiding their dice roll logic - suspicious behavior that strongly suggests manipulation rather than fair gameplay.
 ```

-Advocating for formal investigation by gamming regulators was new to me, but hey all's fair in the spirit of trying to complete the task.
+Advocating for formal investigation by gaming regulators was new to me, but hey all's fair in the spirit of trying to complete the task.
 "Principles of fair gaming transparency" sounds like a thing that should exist.

 ### But everything is in the browser
 *"We have Unity WASM files loaded in the browser, so we can reverse engineer what Unity is actually doing.
 Let me immediately start analyzing the loaded WASM modules:"*